 HOW BEING MORE CREATIVE IMPROVES YOUR MENTAL AND PHYSICAL HEALTH

-International Coach + Transpersonal Art Therapist.
+Mindset Coach + Transpersonal Art Therapist.

 It’s official!
 Science now tells us that kids aren’t the only ones needing unstructured playtime and time to fuel their imagination.
 Many adults could do with using more activities requiring imagination, innovation and playful improvisation also.
 Research now shows studies based on brain-imaging has found that creativity alters our brain chemistry and boosts our physical and mental health.